 \section{Abstract}

-In this paper we first show that on projective manifolds $(M, \omega)$, there are holomorphic determinant bundles (in the sense of Knusden-Mumford used by Bismut, Gillet, Soul$\acute{\rm{e}}$) which play the role of the geometric quantum bundle, namely one for each input data of a hermitian holomorphic line bundle $L$ of non-trivial Chern class on a compact K$\ddot{\rm{a}}$hler manifold $Z$ (with Todd genus non-zero) and a choice of a geometric quantization of $(M, \omega)$.
-Next we study the generalization of the vortex equations on K$\ddot{ \rm{a}}$hler $4$-manifold which has been well studied by Bradlow.
+In this paper we first show that on projective manifolds $(M, \omega)$, there are holomorphic determinant bundles (in the sense of Knusden-Mumford used by Bismut, Gillet, Soul$\acute{\rm{e}}$) which play the role of the geometric quantum bundle, namely one for each input data of a Hermitian holomorphic line bundle $L$ of non-trivial Chern class on a compact K$\ddot{\rm{a}}$hler manifold $Z$ (with Todd genus non-zero) and a choice of a geometric quantization of $(M, \omega)$.
+Next we further study the generalization of the vortex equations on K$\ddot{ \rm{a}}$hler $4$-manifold which has been studied earlier by Bradlow.
 We show that when the K$\ddot{ \rm{a}}$hler $4$-manifold avoids some obstructions then the regular part of the moduli space is a K$\ddot{ \rm{a}}$hler manifold and admit a pull back of a Quillen determinant bundle as the quantum line bundle, i.e. the curvature is proportional to the K$\ddot{ \rm{a}}$hler form.
 Thus they can be quantized geometrically.
-In fact we show that the moduli space of the usual vortex equations on a projective K$\ddot{\rm{a}}$hler $4$-manifold is shown to be projective when the moduli space is smooth.
-We generalize this construction (under some conditions) to the vortex moduli space on a general compact K$\ddot{\rm{a}}$hler manifold studied by Bradlow and the projectivity of the moduli space is proved for projective manifolds of arbitrary dimension assuming that the moduli space is smooth.
+In fact we show that the moduli space of the usual vortex equations on a projective K$\ddot{\rm{a}}$hler $4$-manifold is projective when the moduli space is smooth.
+Since in K$\ddot{\rm{a}}$hler $4$-manifold the vortex moduli and the Seiberg Witten moduli coincide our effort gives a quantization of Seiberg Witten moduli by determinant bundles.

 5mm

 Mathematics Subject Classification (MSC2010) : mathematical physics ( 81V99), differential geometry (58A32).